matsengrp/multidms/CONTRIBUTING.rst

     git push --tags

-This will trigger the publish package action to build and upload the package to the **test** PyPI repository.
+This will trigger the action to build and upload the package to the **test** PyPI repository.

 To publish to the real PyPI_, you simply use the github web interface to pin a new release